 Step 3.
 Consider getting a pre-sale home inspection

-A home inspection helps identify problems with the roof and structure of your home, its electrical and plumbing, its heating and cooling system, and more.
+A home inspection helps identify problems with the roof and structure of your home, electric and plumbing systems, heating and cooling systems, and more.
 Since buyers often make their offers contingent on the results of a home inspection, knowing what problems an inspection might find and fixing them before you put your house on the market can make it easier to sell your home.
 Learn more about home inspections.

 Step 4.
 Consider getting professional photographs taken

 Many buyers are researching homes for sale online these days, and the quality of the photographs that appear on your home’s web listings can have an impact on the number of buyers who take a closer look at your home.
 Good-quality photographs can help your home make a good first impression online.